magwo/fighter-brief/README.md

 [https://fighterbrief.com/](https://fighterbrief.com/)

 Fighter Brief is a free-to-use drawing and animation tool designed to effectively illustrate procedures, maneuvers, tactics and troop movements in combat flight simulators.
 It could also be used for other types of milsim games.
+The drawing data is stored compactly in the URL, so scenarios can be shared easily.

 Examples of usage scenarios include lectures, training, briefings, debriefings and collaborative tactics development.